 - The temperature of the place also should be constant.
 It is crucial since their body temperature and metabolism fluctuate significantly with the external temperature.

 - The place also should provide enough space and safeguard the turtle from strong waves.

 Depending on these three vital considerations, different turtles choose different sleeping places.
 Let’s take a look at them.

-There’re many kinds of freshwater turtles, and they all have a different sleeping technique and favorite sleeping face.
+There’re many kinds of freshwater turtles, and they all have different sleeping techniques and favorite sleeping faces.

 On the contrary, semi-aquatic turtles love to dig themselves in the marshy area.
 For instance, map turtles will dig it entirely or partially in a grassy, muddy, or mosh area.
 While the snapping turtles hibernate in shallow water or submerged logs or muskrat tunnels with abundant water.

 Sea turtles, when out in the deep ocean, prefer sleeping on the surface of seawater.
-While you think it’s not possible, the salinity of the seawater actually helps sea turtles to float comfortably in the water surface.
+While you think it’s not possible, the salinity of the seawater actually helps sea turtles to float comfortably on the water’s surface.